wonwooo/ModelForToeic/README.md

-### Only Pre-trained BERTForMaskedLM : 83.8%
+### Corret Answer Rate with Only Pre-trained BERTForMaskedLM : 83.8%
-### After Finetuning BERT through the proposed method : 87.8%
+### After finetuning BERT through the proposed method : 87.8%

 This project started by referring to the project of [graykode](<https://github.com/graykode/toeicbert>) who solved TOEIC Part 5(Sentence with blank problem) with pytorch-pretrained-BERT model(Not finetuned).
 This project was done to increase the correct answer rate for the TOEIC Part5 problems by finetuning pretrained-BERT.